fooforge/chef-cookbook_zenphoto/README.md

 * RedHat
 * Fedora

 This cookbook relies on the application and database cookbook to work.
+Please note that you need to slightly adjust the application cookbook if you'll want to use this recipe.

 Attributes
 ==========

-No attributes so far.
+* default[:apache][:listen_ports] = [ "80", "443" ]

 Usage
 =====

+Below you'll find a data bag in json notation which you'll need to install zenphoto via this cookbook.

     {
       "id": "zenphoto",